 Ask the creditor if they are willing to update the account as being paid on time rather than showing a history of past-due payments.

 Often, creditors are willing to work with a good customer who is rarely late with payments.
-Otherwise, you will have to send your dispute in writing to the credit reporting agencies and your creditor to get the inaccurate information updated.
+Otherwise, you will have to send your dispute in writing to the three major credit reporting agencies and your creditor to get the inaccurate information updated.

-Creditors don’t like to see debts that haven’t been repaid and are much less likely to extend credit to you while charge offs are on your credit report because it essentially looks like abandoned debt.
+Creditors don’t like to see debts that haven’t been repaid and are much less likely to extend credit to you while charge-offs are on your credit report because it essentially looks like abandoned debt.

-How to Remove Charge Offs from Your Credit Report
+How to Remove Charge Offs From Your Credit Report

 Some loans, such as mortgages, require that all charged-off debt be settled or paid off before you can qualify, no matter what your credit score happens to be.
 Removing a charge off from your credit reports will take more work, but it is possible.